omeka/omeka-s-enduser/docs/modules/scripto/index.md

 ![Scripto module configuration page, with the field empty and highlighted in red](../modulesfiles/scripto-configure.png)

 Enter the url for your [MediaWiki API endpoint](https://www.mediawiki.org/wiki/API:Main_page#Endpoint) in the field; this should be along the lines of `<your mediawiki url>/api.php`.
 Be sure to click "Submit" to save your changes.

+### Scripto Vocabulary
+Once Scripto is installed and active, it will add the Scripto Vocabulary to your Omeka S installation.
+This vocabulary contains the following properties:

+- Content: A plain text representation of the content of a resource.
+- Transcription: A transcription of a resource
+- Translation: A translation of a resource.

+Do not edit this vocabulary.

 ## Create an item set
 The Scripto module uses [item sets](../../content/item-sets) to manage the content coming to and from your Omeka installation.